AAVSO/VStar/ReadMe.md

 3. Choose a file, e.g. "eps_aur_2445000.csv".
    and plot views.

-For more complete documentation, see the (VStar User Manual)[https://github.com/AAVSO/VStar/blob/master/doc/user_manual/VStarUserManual.pdf].
+For more complete documentation, see the [VStar User Manual](https://github.com/AAVSO/VStar/blob/master/doc/user_manual/VStarUserManual.pdf).

 ### Building from source
 This section is of interest to developers rather than VStar users.